UniMath/agda-unimath/src/foundation/cumulative-large-sets.lagda.md

       sim-eq-raise-Cumulative-Large-Set)
 ```

-### A value raised to two different universe levels is similar
+### A value raised to one universe level is similar to itself raised to another universe level

 ```agda
 module _